 This theory claims the Romans created Jesus in order to pacify the violent tribes that occupied the province of Judea.
 However, this theory like many others is yet to be verified.

 Jesus was a Violent Revolutionary

 This is one of the many theories that have cropped up about who Jesus really was.
 This theory claims that Jesus was in fact not a Messiah.
 In fact, he was just a smart guy who wanted liberation from Roman colonialism.

 Over time, the man who had struggled against Roman rule was turned into a legend.
 This theory claims that Jesus did not intend to die for human sins.
-This theory stems from the fact that death by crucifixion was common within the Roman Empire.
-The method was used for revolutionaries who opposed Roman rule.
+This argument stems from the fact that death by crucifixion was common within the Roman Empire.
+The method was used for revolutionaries who opposed the Roman rule.

 Jesus and the Buddha are the same